sybila/biodivine-lib-bdd/README.md

 The benchmarks typically consist of incrementally constructing one large BDD of exponential size.
-For some applications where node reuse is more important (very similar formulas appear repeatedly), `lib-bdd` would probably be slower.
+For some applications where node reuse is more important (very similar formulas appear repeatedly), `lib-bdd` would probably be slower (although, in our experience the difference in most cases is still not significant).
 Also note that even though `buddy` is winning, the setting of initial cache size was critical when achieving this level of performance (each benchmark has a specifically tuned cache size to avoid garbage collection and overallocation).
 If the size of the problem is not known beforehand, `buddy` may perform significantly worse.